-We enjoyed lunches at The Lounge, a casual canopy-shrouded space by the pool, which serves all-day snacks such as club sandwiches and tapas.
-There's bar food at The The Chiringuito, the Surf House by the beach.
+We enjoyed lunches at Le Lounge, a casual canopy-shrouded space by the pool, which serves all-day snacks such as club sandwiches, salads and bruschetta.
+There's bar food (think calamari, guacamole, burgers, pasta, pizza, salads, steak, fish) at The Chiringuito, the Surf House by the beach.

 There are plenty of healthy options on dedicated menus, with vegan and gluten-free dishes: fresh-sounding meals include quinoa, broccoli, cherry tomato, tofu, chickpeas, sesame dressing, fresh coriander and chia seeds; and plenty of fruity desserts.

 For dinner head to more upscale The 27 for beautifully presented Moroccan and Mediterranean cuisine with a focus on freshly-caught fish (think sea bream ceviche for starter or herb-crusted sea bass with cauliflower in a buerre blanc sauce).
 During high season, Ocean offers a delicious dinner buffet (we had a colourful chicken tagine one night).